 The Building Energy Rating (BER) Certificate provides a rating of the energy consumption of the building and lasts for 10 years.
-Before completion, a provisional BER Certificate will be available and on completion your solicitor will ensure that the final BER Certificate is furnished with the rest of the completion documentation.
-Many lenders are now offering mortgages with favourable rates for energy efficient houses, which is another reason why you should consider a new build
+Before completion, a provisional BER Certificate will be available and on completion, your solicitor will ensure that the final BER Certificate is furnished with the rest of the complete documentation.
+Many lenders are now offering mortgages with favourable rates for energy-efficient houses, which is another reason why you should consider a new build

 Check if there are any “allowances” towards tiling, kitchens, fitted wardrobes etc. This can differ greatly from development to development, so if this is important to you, you should check what is included in the various new developments in your desired area.

-You should be clear with the agent on what booking deposit is payable on agreeing the purchase.
+You should be clear with the agent on what booking deposit is payable upon agreeing on the purchase.
 This will generally be between 3-5% of the purchase price.
 This payment is refundable if you don’t proceed with the purchase before signing a contract.

 Once this deposit is paid, the contract and building agreement should then issue to the purchaser’s solicitor, who will go through all title items in detail.
 As solicitor for the purchaser, it is our task to check the terms of the proposed contract and review the title documents carefully.
 This involves examining for any issues which may affect the type of ownership that you as a buyer will enjoy such as planning issues, rights of way, mapping issues, etc.